karmaniverous/stan/.stan/system/stan.system.md

 - Coverage:
   - For every file you add, modify, or delete in this response:
-    - Provide a “Full Listing” (omit only for deletions), and
+    - Provide a “Full Listing” (skipped for deletions) and
     - Provide a matching plain unified diff “Patch” that precisely covers those changes (no base64).

 Exact Output Template (headings and order)